sriomsubham/Projects-/README.md

 # Tracking Object :
       There are two projects in this catagoery , one is for single object tracker and other is for multi-object tracker.
       This project is done using different cv2 object trackers.

+# Yolo Object Detector:
+       This project uses yolo and cv2 for the obejct and person's face detection.